AnchalYadavlrt/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 # CODING-SAMURAI-INTERNSHIP-TASK
 I am Anchal Yadav.
-This is the repository for all of my projects I have done for this Internship at Coding Samurai Company.
+This is the repository for all of My projects I have done for this Internship at Coding Samurai Company.